 Eating well is one of the most central drivers of happiness in life, and it often involves dining out at restaurants and cafes.
 If you are looking for ways to make your meals more affordable, we think some of the cards we have reviewed below could be valuable in winning discounts and rewards.
-We’ve analyzed over 100 credit cards in Singapore to narrow down the list to a dozen.
-The best credit cards reward program will also depend upon your personal spending habits.
-To help you out we've compiled our list of the best dining rewards cards of 2017 as well as some tips tools to help you compare all your credit card options.
+To help you out, we’ve analyzed over 100 credit cards in Singapore to narrow down the list of the best dining rewards credit cards.

 Table of Contents